Troubleshooting for QnA Maker

-Can I use the same Azure Search resource for knowledge bases using multiple languages?
+Can I use the same Azure Cognitive Search resource for knowledge bases using multiple languages?

 To use multiple language and multiple knowledge bases, the user has to create an QnA Maker resource for each language.
 This will create a separate Azure search service per language.
 Mixing different language knowledge bases in a single Azure search service will result in degraded relevance of results.

-How can I change the name of the Azure Search resource used by QnA Maker?
+How can I change the name of the Azure Cognitive Search resource used by QnA Maker?

-The name of the Azure Search resource is the QnA Maker resource name with some random letters appended at the end.
+The name of the Azure Cognitive Search resource is the QnA Maker resource name with some random letters appended at the end.
 This makes it hard to distinguish between multiple Search resources for QnA Maker.
-Create a separate Azure Search service (naming it the way you would like to) and connect it to your QnA Service.
-The steps are similar to the steps you need to do to upgrade an Azure Search.
+Create a separate search service (naming it the way you would like to) and connect it to your QnA Service.
+The steps are similar to the steps you need to do to upgrade an Azure search.

 When QnA Maker returns